MicrosoftDocs/cpp-docs/docs/porting/porting-to-the-universal-windows-platform-cpp.md

 4. Build, and resolve any errors due to breaking changes between different versions of the Windows SDK.

 ## Troubleshooting
- You might encounter various errors during the process of porting code to the Universal Windows Platform.
+ You might encounter various errors during the process of porting code to the UWP.
 Here are some of the possible problems you might encounter.

  **Project Configuration Issues**